Simone Weil: Metaxu: "Every separation is a link"

-Beauty

-For Weil, "The beautiful is the experiential proof that the incarnation is possible".
-The beauty that is inherent in the form of the world (this inherency is proven, for her, in geometry, and expressed in all good art) is the proof that the world points to something beyond itself; it establishes the essentially telic character of all that exists.
-In Weil's concept,beauty extends throughout the universe: "[W]e must have faith that the universe is beautiful on all levels...and that it has a fullness of beauty in relation to the bodily and psychic structure of each of the thinking beings that actually do exist and of all those that are possible.
-It is this very agreement of an infinity of perfect beauties that gives a transcendent character to the beauty of the world...He (Christ) is really present in the universal beauty.
-The love of this beauty proceeds from God dwelling in our souls and goes out to God present in the universe".
-She also wrote that "The beauty of this world is Christ's tender smile coming to us through matter".

-Beauty also served a soteriological function for Weil: "Beauty captivates the flesh in order to obtain permission to pass right to the soul."
-It constitutes, then, another way in which the divine reality behind the world invades our lives.
-Where affliction conquers us with brute force, beauty sneaks in and topples the empire of the self from within.

-Philosophy in Waiting for God
+In Gravity and Grace Weil provides a metaphor to explain this concept "Two prisoners whose cells adjoin communicate with each other by knocking on the wall.
+The wall is the thing which separates them but it is also their means of communication.
+It is the same with us and God.
+Every separation is a link."

 Attention

 As Weil explains in her book Waiting for God, attention consists of suspending or emptying one's thought, such that one is ready to receive—to be penetrated by—the object to which one turns one's gaze, be that object one's neighbour, or ultimately, God.
+Weil states that "the capacity to give one's attention to a sufferer is a very rare and difficult thing: it is almost a miracle; it is a miracle".
+Attention may be linked to compassion so that, with attention, one can identify with an afflicted individual letting go of ourselves and allowing the other person to have our attention.
+Weil contrasts this attention with pity describing pity as "it consists in helping someone in misfortune so as not to be obligated to think about him anymore, or for the pleasure of feeling distance between himself and oneself".

 As Weil explains, one can love God by praying to God, and attention is the very "substance of prayer": when one prays, one empties oneself, fixes one's whole gaze towards God, and becomes ready to receive God.
 Similarly, for Weil, people can love their neighbours by emptying themselves, becoming ready to receive one's neighbour in all their naked truth, asking one's neighbour: "What are you going through?"
+Weil connects attention directly to the moral and spiritual life.
+It is the foundation of love and justice, and also the essence of the way we apprehend beauty stating "Attention is the rarest and purest form of generosity."